dinglidingli/PixelHolder-Sinatra/README.md

 This is the source code for the PixelHoldr image placeholder generator.
 I have provided the code behind the site so that you may self-host the generator / help improve it / do what you want with it.

+If you wish to use image placeholders without running this locally, please visit [PixelHoldr.com](http://pixelholdr.com).

 Installation
 ------------
 1. Clone the repository